 Alberta Child and Family Benefit Payment Dates

 ACFB payments are issued by the CRA in four installments.
-For 2023, the remaining payment dates are as follows:
+For 2024, the payment dates are as follows:

 A cheque is either mailed to you or the funds are deposited in your bank account.
 The payment may appear as Canada FED.